Spring House Farm is situated between Hope and Castleton on the slopes of Lose Hill in the heart of the Peak District National Park.

-There is direct access from Spring House Farm over the fields to the villages of Hope and Castleton or directly to the ridge which comprises Lose Hill, Back Tor and Mam Tor, making this the perfect base for walkers and ramblers.
+There is direct access from Spring House Farm over the fields to the villages of Hope and Castleton or directly onto the ridge which comprises Lose Hill, Back Tor and Mam Tor, making this the perfect base for walkers and ramblers.

 Only a short distance away lie the Derwent Reservoirs, which offer easy walking and cycling amongst magnificent scenery.